AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 Use this method to set advanced search conditions, for example to find all elements greater or less than a given value or to compare two data fields, like in the sample below.

-In this sample a filter function is used to find items with duration greater than a given one.
-Their names displayed in the title of the chart, and nodes are colored.
+In this sample a filter function is used to find items with duration greater than a given one, duration being calculated from two data fields (the names of these items are displayed in the title of the chart, and their nodes are colored):

 ```
 // search for items with duration equal or greater than a given one